 - 5.11 In other cases, interception and examination warrants will relate to subject-matters set out in section 17(2) of the Act.
 These are sometimes referred to as targeted "thematic" warrants.
-Thematic warrants, as set out at section 17(2) of the Act, may relate to: - a.
-A group of persons who share a common purpose or who carry on, or may carry on, a particular activity; - b.
-More than one person or organisation, or more than one set of premises, where the conduct authorised or required by the warrant is for the purposes of a single investigation or operation; or - c.
-Testing or training activities.
+Thematic warrants, as set out at section 17(2) of the Act, may relate to: - a. a group of persons who share a common purpose or who carry on, or may carry on, a particular activity; - b. more than one person or organisation, or more than one set of premises, where the conduct authorised or required by the warrant is for the purposes of a single investigation or operation; or - c. testing or training activities.

-The requirements that must be met by these kinds of warrants are set out at section 31(4), (5) or (6).

-5.12 A thematic warrant may be appropriate where the proposed activity is most suitably dealt with by a thematic subject-matter where the relevant statutory tests are met and where the use of a series of individual warrants is not possible or adds no benefit in terms of accountability and oversight.
+Requirements that must be met by these kinds of warrants are set out at section 31(4), (5) or (6).
+A thematic warrant may be appropriate where the relevant statutory tests are met and where a series of individual warrants is not practicable or where the proposed activity for which the authorisation to be sought is most suitably dealt with by a thematic subject-matter in light of, for example, the operational circumstances.